Act-On Announces Act-On InSite, New GenAI Web Agent

 Product Page CTAs

-Most product pages will have at least two CTAs because there are usually two types of visitors.
+Most product pages will have 1-3 CTAs because there are usually two types of visitors.
 On the one hand, you could have a prospective buyer who’s a little further down the sales cycle and ready to speak with a salesperson.
 You need to have a prominent call-to-action that gets these handraisers (see above) where they need to go.

 On the other hand, as I’ll continue to stress throughout this blog, not every visitor is ready to make a purchase.
 In fact, some aren’t even close to doing so and have just begun the research phase of the customer journey.
 These people need content, not phone calls.
 So give them what they want in the form of an eBook, webinar, podcast, etc. and make sure that you have a strong CTA that clearly instructs them about what will happen and what they will receive if they click on your button.